Potential Dangers of Generative AI

 When AI Hallucinates

-However, attitudes toward generative AI in the legal profession have not swayed.
+However, attitudes toward generative AI in the legal profession since have not swayed.
 A survey by the Thompson Reuters Institute stated that 82% of 440 legal professionals believe it can be applied to legal work.
 However, the majority (62%) were also aware of the risks.
 In addition to concerns about false information, there were concerns about client privacy and confidentiality.
 You can find this report here.

 Mental Health